mrakgr/Trading-Journal/journal_2025.md

 Split the trading into 2m bars, cluster the volume inside of them and then if there is abnormal volume being done in present cluster, send out the alert.

 I could easily do this.

+6:05pm.
+Let me resume.
+I am almost done with the video I was watching.

+6:10pm.
+Done.
+I am pretty bored with this.

+> We receive some of our most opportunistic buy and sell signals from these unusual holds.
+Experienced intraday traders make most of their money by spotting them.

+6:15pm.
+I am irritated with these tape reading exercises due to the lack of a running total for a particular level.
+I am a lazy person.
+Why do I have to sum up the numbers in my head?
+I have better use for my brain cells.